atulchoudhary-dev/credit-card-api/README.md

 # Rest Endpoints for credit card data
 * Get: /cards to get all credit card details in the sytem
 * Post: /cards to add a new card
-* postman collection is attached with shared code packet
+* postman collection is included in this repo

 # Authentication and Authorization.